Agile project management can be a polarizing topic in professional circles.

 - Responding to change over following a plan

-What makes Agile different from traditional project management?
+How does Agile differ from traditional project management?

 Traditional project management is also known as Waterfall because it follows predictable stages.
 You start with the requirements gathering stage and keep going down until the project is over.